anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 ### Differing Extension Negotiation

-In this example, both the client and server support the "exts_list" parameter.
+In this example, both the client and server support the "exts" extension.
 The client supports the extensions "foo" and "bar" while the server only support "foo".

 Client Request: